-PDP postpones South-south zonal congress
+PDP postpones South-South zonal congress

 “The NWC regrets any inconvenience the postponement of the South-South Zonal Congress would cause.
 A new date will be communicated in due course,” he said.

-READ ALSO: Osun LG Poll: Ignore AGF’s position, troop out to vote, PDP tells residents

-Mr Ologunagba, however, confirmed that the South-east and North-east Zonal congresses would be held as already scheduled on Saturday, 22 February, at the party’s zonal headquarters in Enugu and Bauchi States, respectively.
+Mr Ologunagba, however, confirmed that the South-East and North-East zonal congresses would hold as already scheduled on Saturday, 22 February, at the party’s zonal headquarters in Enugu and Bauchi states, respectively.

 (NAN)